fdsCG/java-common-pitfalls/markdowns/welcome.md

 ![Pitfalls](pitfall.gif "Pitfalls")

 This article outlines some of the common mistakes made by beginners in Java.
-Feel free to contribute on [GitHub](https://github.com) to fill up the list.
+Feel free to fill up the list with other pitfalls on [GitHub](https://github.com).

 # Immutability